shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 I created QFCounttable by passing 8192 as input.
 9152 slots are created.
 I gradually increase the load factor by inserting more unique kmers.
 The program succeeded to insert 9050 unique kmers(98% load factor).
 The number of hash collisions was 24.Code

-In this case, RSQF can be more space efficient than the bloom filter.
-However, The counting feature must be disabled first.
-The cqf paper claims that the counting does not take extra space which is not correct.

-I am trying to test the loading of cqf with uniformly distributed kmers.
+CQF testing,I am trying to test the loading of cqf with uniformly distributed kmers.
 I repeated the above experiment but each kmer is repeated M times.
 I ran the experiments  with different values of M and recorded the maximum number of kmers that can be inserted.
 Values of M are 2**i-1 for i in 1:16

 ![loadingCQF.png]({{ site.baseurl }}/images/loadingCQF.png)

-I was expecting the graph to be in the shape of a ladder.
-The Number of unique kmers will be constant for all Ms except 3 and 255 where it will have steep changes.
-The steep changes indicates that the cqf decides using bigger counters.
-However, I observed that the number of unique kmers that can be inserted keeps decreasing with the increase of M. I don’t know the reason.